April 14, 2020

 If hiring a dedicated UX professional is out of your school’s reach right now, consider tapping into the talent pool available on campus.
 By creating an UX internship for computer science, IT, or graphic design majors, you can improve your institutional website and help motivated students develop valuable skills.

 Stamats’ website services can also help.
 We offer scalable UX design, assessment/testing, and consultation services.
-Contact Sara Henton at [email protected] to learn more.
+Email our digital strategy team to learn more.

 Reach out to us to talk about your strategy and goals.